jasperchongcode/fractal-rendering-c/README.md

 - For best screenshots:

-  - Adjust colors and zoom level.
+  - Adjust colors and zoom level (use both large and small zoom levels for fine adjustment).
   - Freeze animation (`a`) and lock mouse input (`m`).
   - Then press `s` to save a snapshot.